Hi-Media/reST-test/doc/Chap7-Signatureverif.rst

 -----

 Procedure
-  First of all you need to set a :term:`Secret Passphrase` in your HiPay TPP back office under *Integration -> Security Settings -> Secret Passphrase*.
+  First of all you need to set a Secret :term:`Passphrase` in your HiPay TPP back office under *Integration -> Security Settings -> Secret Passphrase*.

 :Login Screen: